 Combine the melted butter, sugar free sweetener and cinnamon.
 Mix well to combine, use half the mixture to spread onto the strips of dough.
 Roll them up and place them on a greased or parchment lined pie dish.
 Use the remaining butter mixture to pour over the tops of the cinnamon rolls.

 Bake 15-18 minutes.
 While they are baking you can make the frosting.

 Add the frosting ingredients into a blender and blend until smooth.

 Once rolls are hot out of the oven spread the frosting over the tops of the rolls and enjoy!

-UPDATE Feb 2019: I changed the coconut flour from 3/4 cup to 1/2 cup because some people were having issues with rolling the dough.
-I also tried a new method for preparing.
-Add all ingredients for the dough into the food processor, then add to a microwavable bowl and microwave for 2 minutes, it's much better combined.
+NEW METHOD: Add all ingredients for the dough into the food processor, then add to a microwavable bowl and microwave for 2 minutes, it's much better and easier to combine.
 Then proceed with recipe to roll it out, add cinnamon sugar filling and roll up using the ends of the parchment paper to help you roll it over.
 Then slice into 12 pieces and bake as follows.
-Nutrition info has been updated and total carbs went from 6grams to now 4grams.